Pursuing a Career as an Entrepreneur

 Kimberly Epps joined Chicago Booth’s Full-Time Admissions Office in July 2015.
 Kim is Assistant Director on the Outreach Team and is responsible for the Campus Visit Program and Booth Live events.
 Prior to Booth, Kim worked in the non-profit sector and has held positions at American Bar Association and American Library Association.
 Born and raised in Chicago, Kim received a Bachelor of Arts in Interdisciplinary Studies from Governors State University and a Meeting, Convention and Exhibition Management Certificate from Roosevelt University.
 Kim volunteers at the Ronald McDonald House near the University of Chicago Comer Hospital.
 You can catch Kim on the sidelines cheering on her son at various sporting events in her spare time.

-Kallie is a first-year student at Booth, originally from Baltimore, MD.
-After graduating from Yale, where she studied Psychology and Economics, Kallie was at Morgan Stanley in NYC working in the firm’s principal M&A group.
-At Booth, Kallie participated in the Polsky Center’s Small Business Program in the fall, and has been interning with a local VC fund over the winter and spring quarters.
-She is a co-chair for both the Entrepreneurship & Venture Capital Group and Giving Something Back for the 2018-2019 academic year.
-Kallie will be spending her summer at Thumbtack in San Francisco.
+Kallie is a second year MBA student at Booth, originally from Baltimore, MD.
+After graduating from Yale having studied Psychology and Economics, Kallie was at Morgan Stanley in NYC working in the firm’s principal M&A group followed by time working for senior management.
+At Booth, she is a co-chair for both the Entrepreneurship & Venture Capital Group and Giving Something Back.
+During her time at Booth, Kallie has interned at a Chicago VC fund and at a growth-stage start-up in SF, and was also named a Siebel Scholar.

 Associate Director, Marketing and Communications, Rustandy Center for Social Sector Innovation